Hallie Q. Brown Community Center: Penumbra

 The Hallie Q. Brown Community Center supported growth in its art programming including visual arts, music, literature, and theatre.
 As a result, the Black Arts Movement got its start and flourished.
 HQB's executive director at the time, Henry R. Thomas, formed a goal of launching a theater, and that became Penumbra.
 In 1976, the Comprehensive Employment and Training Act (CETA) awarded the Hallie Q. Brown Community Center a $150,000 grant to further develop its cultural arts programming.
 The CETA funding enabled the appointment of Lou Bellamy, a theatre arts graduate student at University of Minnesota, as the center's cultural arts director where he later founded the Penumbra Theatre Company.
 Penumbra transitioned to a separate organization in 1991, still located at the Martin Luther King Jr location.

 Covid impact

 The effect of the Covid pandemic on HQB has been intense, including a 400% increase in food-shelf usage.
 HQB increased their activities to meet that need, and also expanded their range to serve as a food hub for the Twin Cities.
-People made use of HQB's food shelf from around the metro, including Lakeville, Coon Rapids and Rochester.
-During the pandemic HQB served between 50,000 and 100,000 pounds of food to other community partners every month.
+People from across the Twin Cities metro area made use of HQB's food shelf, including residents of Lakeville, Coon Rapids and Rochester.
+During the pandemic HQB provided between 50,000 and 100,000 pounds of food to other community partners every month.
 During the pandemic HQB did not hire additional staff, and had fewer volunteers than usual.